samer-noureddine/REPN400/README.md

 ## System Requirements

 - This code has been tested on Python 3.9.8 in Windows 11.
-The code took roughly 4 hours to run on PC with i7-8700 CPU @ 3.20GHz, 3192 Mhz, 6 Cores, 12 Logical Processors, 16 GB RAM.
+The code took roughly 30 minutes to run on a PC with i7-8700 CPU @ 3.20GHz, 3192 Mhz, 6 Cores, 12 Logical Processors, 16 GB RAM.

 ### Software Dependencies:
 - Python 3.9